Uber Will “Invest Aggressively” In India And Southeast Asia, CEO Says

 Uber has been slow to expand its presence in India and Southeast Asia, allowing competitors to quickly gain ground.
 Singapore’s Grab, for instance, claimed to have 95% of the country’s ride-hailing market share last year.
 And Ola, Uber’s Indian rival, currently operates in 110 cities against Uber’s 29 cities.
 Ola does 1 billion rides annually, compared to Uber, which announced in mid-2017 that it completed 500 million total rides in the country in its first four years of operations.

-“We expect to lose money in Southeast Asia and expect to invest aggressively in terms of marketing, subsidies, etc.,” Khosrowshahi told reporters in India, Uber’s fastest-growing market outside the United States, where he is currently on his first official tour.
+“We expect to lose money in Southeast Asia and expect to invest aggressively in terms of marketing, subsidies, etc.,” Khosrowshahi told reporters in India, which is Uber’s fastest-growing market outside the United States, and where he is currently on his first official tour.

-While Uber’s India operation is not yet profitable, it does account for 10% of the Uber’s rides globally.
+While Uber’s India operation is not yet profitable, it does account for 10% of Uber’s rides globally.
 “If we can succeed in India, [it] can shape our products globally, and can be a laboratory for us and for the next 6 billion customers who access our products in the future,” he said.
 Khosrowshahi admitted, however, that that Uber could be a better competitor in both markets.
 “We will look at anything,” Khosrowshahi said, “but right now, the plan [for Southeast Asia and India] is to go forward, lean forward, and continue to invest.”

-Khosrowshahi’s remarks come less than a week after reports claimed that Uber was preparing to sell its Southeast Asia business to Singapore’s Grab, — a move similar to its strategy in China where it sold its ride-hailing operating to local competitor Didi Chuxing for a 20% stake in the company in 2016, and Russia, where it merged with local player Yandex in 2017 for a 37% stake.
+Khosrowshahi’s remarks come less than a week after reports claimed that Uber was preparing to sell its Southeast Asia business to Singapore’s Grab — a move similar to its strategy in China, where it sold its ride-hailing operating to local competitor Didi Chuxing for a 20% stake in the company in 2016, and Russia, where it merged with local player Yandex in 2017 for a 37% stake.

 Japanese technology conglomerate SoftBank recently became Uber’s largest investor with a 15% stake — an investment that’s complicated because SoftBank also owns stakes in rivals Grab and Ola.
 SoftBank board director Rajeev Misra, who will join Uber’s board as part of the deal, suggested in an interview with the Financial Times that Uber should focus on growth in developed markets like the US, Europe, and Australia, and exit unprofitable countries, as it readies for an IPO in 2019.